vipulsinghal02/vipulsinghal02.github.io/_pages/about.md

 I am a computational biologist at the Genome Institute of Singapore.
 I have been working on developing new algorithms for spatial multi-omics data analysis.
 I studied electrical engineering at Imperial for my undergrad.
 During my [PhD](https://thesis.library.caltech.edu/11161/) studies at Caltech, my main focus was on Bayesian parameter inference for models of gene regulation.

+### Recent Projects
+We developed BANKSY, which is a clustering method for spatially arranged multi-omics data.
+It uses the omics features of cells, along with their relative spatial locations, to construct a graph in a custom embedding space, which is then clustered using community detection algorithms.
+The paper was [published online](https://www.nature.com/articles/s41588-024-01664-3) recently, and you may find the [code](https://prabhakarlab.github.io/Banksy/) and [twitter thread](https://x.com/shyam_lab/status/1762648072360792479?s=20) helpful, along with a high level overview [here](/files/banksy-news.pdf).

+A project that merges ideas from synthetic and systems biology involves developing parameter consistency conditions for composing dynamical models of systems.
+The application we have demonstrated it on is the reduction of batch variability in cell-free systems, which are used as prototyping platforms for genetic circuits.
+More generally, it should be possible prove analogous results for *system composability*, and will be a future direction of research (see below).
+You can find a current version of the manuscript [here](/files/Calibration_2024.pdf).

+I have also worked on a MATLAB toolbox for modeling and composing genetic circuits, and for performing consensus  parameter inference (multiple datasets / models informing a shared set of parameters) using MCMC.
+You can read the paper [here](https://academic.oup.com/synbio/article/6/1/ysab007/6129121).

 ### Research interests
 I am currently interested in developing graph deep learning enabled embedding methods for multi-omics data.
 In some sense, this would generalize BANKSY to multi-omics, and enable the capture of complex patterns in the data.